hungcq/knowledge-repo/wip/misbehaving.md

   - -> Should be spent in a way that best serves the interest of the household/organization
 - Also apply to wealth: by ease to spend: cash > normal accounts > saving accounts
 #### Additional info
-- 2008 crisis & relation to mental budgeting:
+- 2008 crisis & relation to mental budgeting (not a full account.
+Leverage in financial markets is also critical - see The signal and the noise):
   - Home equity budget is easy to spend, esp on consumer durables
   - House price boomed -> homeowners borrowed against the increased equity to spend more
-  - -> Consumption reduced when bubble busted -> Recession
+  - -> Consumption reduced when bubble busted -> recession

 ### 10. At the poker table
 - House money effect (dif with prospect theory prediction - risk-averse for gains):